ShanmugaVenkatesh/OOProgramming/README.md

 4. Functional programming often utilizes higher-order functions and recursion, while procedural programming typically uses loops and conditional statements.

 Python and JavaScript, support both procedural and functional programming styles

+# Top-Down Approach and Bottom-Up Approach

+In the top-down approach, the entire problem is further divided into smaller, more manageable units until the problem is broken down into its most granular parts.
+Each component is then solved or implemented separately, and the solutions are integrated to form the complete solution.